eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-rpc-checkin.md

 where `{REG_ID}` is the registration's ID, and `{DTT_ID}` is the datetime's ID.

-Eg if your site is `https://mysite.com`, and the WP API's prefix is `wp-json`, and you want to checking registration with ID 123 into datetime with ID 456, you would send a POST request to
+Eg if your site is `https://mysite.com`, and the WordPress API's prefix is `wp-json`, and you want to check in a registration with ID 123, for a datetime with ID 456, you would send a POST request to

 ```
 https://mysite.com/wp-json/ee/v4.8.33/registrations/123/toggle_checkin_for_datetime/456